MrSaints/Morphext/README.md

 Morphext
 ========

-A simple jQuery rotating / carousel text plugin powered by Animate.css and inspired by a Dota 2 hero, Morphling.
+A simple jQuery rotating / carousel plugin for text phrases powered by Animate.css and inspired by a Dota 2 hero, Morphling.

 [Demo](http://www.enactuslse.co.uk/)